AdmZackbar/mara-sov-voice-mod/CONTENT.md

 ### Throw Scanner

-1. Getting us eyes on that sector.
+1. Getting us eyes on that area.
 2. Scanning that area now.
 3. Scanning.
 4. Let's have a look, shall we?